WHAT MAKES OUR PRACTICAL NURSING PROGRAM UNIQUE?

 Data collected from Indeed.com

 - Personal on-site tour and interview with an admissions representative

 - Complete entrance test with minimum identified standard met or exceeded for consideration.
-The requirement is 41.3% total adjusted score on the TEAS. $65 testing fee per attempt must be paid by the prospective student.
-Those with an Bachelor’s degree or higher from an accredited United States institution are exempt from this requirement
+The requirement is 41.3% total adjusted score on the TEAS/70% total adjusted score on the HESI. $65 testing fee per attempt must be paid by the prospective student.
+Those with a bachelor’s degree or higher from an accredited United States institution are exempt from this requirement

 - Meet with Financial Aid representative to discuss payment options